-Virtual Office Hours: As our schedules vary dramatically from one person to another, specific "office hours" that work for all can be challenging.
-If you would like to meet, email me, and we can set up a timely meeting with Zoom.
-On Blackboard, you will find a link, "Zoom, Let's Talk,"
+Office Hours: As our schedules vary dramatically from one person to another, specific "office hours" that work for all can be challenging.
+If you would like to meet there are two options:

+- Meet after class This is always the best option. - Zoom meeting email me, and we will schedule a meeting using Zoom video teleconferencing software program during a mutually acceptable time.
+On Blackboard, you will find a "Zoom Office Hours" link.